-All I/Os (including status flags/words) are stored in an independent memory mapped database in the RTU32N.
-The database is a mirror of the physical I/O. The Internal I/O Bus and the LocalBus for expansion modules are responsible for keeping this updated at any time.

-The WorkSuite I/O drivers handle the access to this database.
+All I/Os (including status flags/words) are stored in an independent memory mapped database in the RTU32M.
+The database is a mirror of the physical I/O. The WorkSuite® I/O drivers handle the access to this database.
 You can program your logic application without any connected hardware.

-You must be sure that you have the correct I/O configuration and modules when you try to run and debug your application program on the RTU32N (LB2 I/O modules can be flagged as 'not present').
+You must be sure that you have the correct I/O configuration and modules when you try to run and debug your application program on the RTU32M - or ensure that missing/future modules in your I/O configuration are set to 'not present' as shown below.

-14.3 INTRODUCTION to LB2/RTU32M I/O series
+14.3 INTRODUCTION to LB2 I/O series

-The Brodersen LB2 Series I/O modules can be used with RTU32N & RTU32M Series products.
+The Brodersen LB2 Series I/O modules can be used with RTU32M & RTU32N Series products.
 The modules are in two parts - the bottom part contains the backplane bus and top part contains the I/O board and logic.
 All LB2 modules can be hot swapped.

-The modules are equipped with a 200 MHz processor to process I/O, perform filtering, SOE, debounce, module clock and general module logic.
+Each I/O module has a 200 MHz CPU to process I/O, perform filtering, SOE, debounce, module clock and general module logic.
 Diagnostic variables are available for all modules - see the module datasheets for full info.
-Firmware updates are handled from Brodersen Worksuite.
+Firmware updates are handled from Brodersen WorkSuite®.

 Use only genuine Brodersen bus cables for connection to Brodersen RTUs and for extension of I/O module blocks.
 The LB2 bus connection cables are a special build, to handle the power requirements and shielding to run bus communications.
-The maximum overall length of a complete system is 30m.
+The maximum overall length of a complete system is 5m.
 Each I/O module & Power supply module is calculated as 2cm.
 The cables are available in various lengths from 25cm to 200cm.